daniellf/VIIDA-and-InViDe/README.md

 [{"image_id": "gBGBkllBMyg#83640.jpg", "paragraph": "A brown woman with surprised expression.
 She has brown eyes and black long hair.
 She is wearing a white blouse, makeup and silver necklace.
 She is in the office, with a plant in the background."}]
 ```
 ### 3) Inference demo:
-If you prefer a more interactive approach, try running our interactive demo using [Jupyter Notebook](./viida.ipynb)!
+If you prefer a more interactive approach, try running our demo using [Jupyter Notebook](./viida.ipynb)!

 ## InViDe - Step by Step
 ...